Wiselab2/NGPINT_V3/README.md

 To start, pull the container

-$ docker pull schuylerds/ngpint
+`docker pull schuylerds/ngpint`

+Then, mount all the inputs to run the software, inlcuding:
-mount your working directory into the docker image (this is where the outputs will be placed) mount your data folder into the docker, where your fastq files are mount your metadate file to pass to NGPINT if other necessary files are located
+1) Your working directory into the docker image (this is where the outputs will be placed)
+2) Your data folder into the docker, where your fastq files are
+3) Your metadata file to pass to NGPINT if other necessary files are located

 The `/app` directory is the working directory of the NGPNIT container.
 Anything mounted here will be included in the mounted working directory.
+An example of the commands would look like:

-docker run ^
+`docker run ^
     -v C:\Users\scientist\wrkdir:/app/ ^
     -v C:\Users\scientist\NGPINT_V2\example:/data ^
     -v C:\Users\scientist\NGPINT_V2\metadata_from_developers.csv:/metadata_from_developers.csv ^
-    schuylerds/ngpint ngpint -a /metadata_from_developers.csv
+    schuylerds/ngpint ngpint -a /metadata_from_developers.csv`

 ### Singularity